Parallel Hybrid Networks: an interplay between quantum and classical neural networks: Theoretical foundation

 Ref.~\cite{cybenko} showed that MLPs are asymptotically universal approximators whose fit on the training data becomes perfect as the numbers of neurons in the intermediate neural layers approach infinity.
 Moreover, \cite{hornik,nn-book} proved this using a novel graphical method that showed a fully-connected network with a single intermediate neural layer can approximate any function by fitting a superposition of rectangular waves.
 To utilise this graph as a machine learning architecture, we could encode the features of a data point taken from the sample, $\mathbf{x}_i$, onto the input layer and then propagate their values through the graph by multiplying their values by the weights of the architecture $\mathbf{w}$ and adding the biases $\mathbf{b}$

 where $\sigma$ is known as the activation function\footnote{In this work, the particular functionality of the activation function is not material, and for simplicity, we take it to be the sigmoid function everywhere, $\sigma(t) = \frac{1}{1+e^{-t}}$, and otherwise only where clearly stated.}, $h_i$ indicates the values of the consecutive neural layer, and Einstein's summation notation is implied.
-The propagation process can be passed along to the entire graph until we arrive at the terminal nodes (in this case, for a single label, we require a single terminal node).
-The terminal node is the output of the function and is, therefore, the approximation of the model to the label associated with the input features.
-We can then employ an optimisation strategy such as the stochastic gradient descent \cite{sgd} to improve this approximation by adjusting the weights and biases.
+The propagation process can be passed along to the entire graph until we arrive at the terminal nodes, the prediction of the MLP.